-Foreign alternatives: Private Equity - Real estate investments provide stable income and participation in broad economic growth.
+Foreign alternatives: Private equity - Real estate investments provide stable income and participation in broad economic growth.
 This type includes real estate funds that invest in global commercial real estate and commingled funds.
 The fair values of the investments in this type have been determined using the NAV per share (or its equivalent) of the Plan's ownership interest in partners' capital.
-Investments in this category are not redeemable as of June 30, 2022 and 2021.
-It is expected that the underlying assets of the funds will be liquidated over the next seven years.
+Investments in this category are not redeemable as of June 30, 2023 and 2022.